frederic-perez/AmE-dictionary/data/dictionary.md

 __take heart__ _idiom_ :three::dart: To be confident or courageous.
 __take it away__ _informal_ To start playing or singing music.
 __take it to the bank__ _idiom_
-__take no prisoners__ _idiom_ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one's agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
+__take no prisoners__ _idiom_ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one’s agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
 __take on__ _phr v_ :two: To accept some work or responsibility.
-__take one's cut__ _He was finished taking his cuts in batting practice._
+__take one’s cut__ _He was finished taking his cuts in batting practice._
 __take out__ _n_ _Order some Chinese take out._
 __take over__ _Kyle took over in the first half and finished with 23 points._
 __take someone for granted__ _idiom_ To not show that you are grateful to someone for helping you.